 While flea collars are intended to treat fleas in cats, they pose a real risk.
 Talk with a BetterVet veterinary doctor to discuss better, non-toxic flea treatment and prevention methods for your cat.

-Signs of Cat Flea Collar Poisoning
+Signs & Symptoms of Flea Collar Poisoning in Cats

 - Vomiting